scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >I had a team of all Lions players one year in FF.
 It probably would've worked better as a golf team.

-In my eyes, K-Man’s team is consistently very good.
-In 4 weeks, his scores have hit within a score range window of 104 - 111, which is tighter than a Lions fan’s bhole during that Justin Tucker walk off record-breaking field goal last week.
-Matthew Stafford is proving what everyone knew all along - the Lions really are that bad.
+In my eyes, K-Man’s team is consistently good.
+In four weeks, his scores have hit within a score range window of 104-111, which is tighter than a Lions fan’s b-hole during that Justin Tucker walk-off record-breaking field goal last week.
+Matthew Stafford is proving what everyone knew: the Lions are that bad.
 Somehow, the Texans are worse.
-The good news for K-Man is his fantasy team is better than both of those teams combined.
+The good news for K-Man is that his fantasy team is better than both teams combined.
 If you want to beat this team, you better bring your A-game.

 | Name               | Team   | Depth |
 | ------------------ | ------ | ----- |